-Option Description Use the latest backup, but not older than days Allows you to use the most recent backup registered with Recovery Manager for Active Directory for a given domain controller.
+Option Description Use the latest backup, but not older than ... days Allows you to use the most recent backup registered with Recovery Manager for Active Directory for a given domain controller.
 Use latest backup created before <date> and after <date></date></date> Allows you to specify a date range and use the most recent backup from that range for a particular domain controller.
-Use backups on DCs whenever for Active Directory first searches DCs to be restored for backups that meet you have specified.
-If no suitable backups found on the DCs, Recovery Mar Active Directory will search the Forest Recovery Console computer for back selecting this check box, you can avoid unnecessary backup file copying from Forest Recovery Console to the DCs to be restored and thus speed up the process.
+Use backups on DCs whenever possible Not supported for BMR backups.
+When this check box is selected, Recovery Manager for Active Directory first searches DCs to be restored for backups that meet the criteria you have specified.
+If no suitable backups found on the DCs, Recovery Manager for Active Directory will search the Forest Recovery Console computer for backups.
+By selecting this check box, you can avoid unnecessary backup file copying from the Forest Recovery Console to the DCs to be restored and thus speed up the recovery process.
+2. When you are finished, click OK .
+3. Speci fy the domain controllers for which you want to automatically select backups:

-- 2. When you are finished, click OK. - 3.
-Specify the domain controllers for which you want to automatically select backups: - a.
-Hold down CTRL, and then click to select such domain controllers in the list of domain controllers. - b.
+a.
+Hold down CTRL, and then click to select such domain controllers in the list of domain controllers.

+b.
 Open the General tab, and then select the Use backup criteria to automatically select a backup check box.